A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

-Japanese hotcakes are characterized by their souffle-like texture which although may make the pancake look thick and stuffed (may be 2 – 4 inches high), yet is actually light and fluffy.
+Although the pancakes look thick and over-stuffed (maybe 2 – 4 inches high), they are actually light and fluffy.

 The toppings typically placed on them include maple or chocolate syrup, whipped cream, bits of sliced fruit, and even ice cream.

-Next, we have the dorayaki (どら焼き) which has a traditional Japanese flavor and is a type of wagashi (和菓子, traditional Japanese sweet) that has azuki red bean paste (sweetened) in between 2 castella sponge cake.
+Next, we have the dorayaki (どら焼き) which has a traditional Japanese flavor and is a type of wagashi (和菓子, traditional Japanese sweet) that contains azuki red bean paste (sweetened) in between 2 castella sponge cakes.

 Estimates put the creation of the dorayaki around the early years of 1000 AD in ancient Japan; however, the current incarnation of dorayaki was invented in the early 20th century.

-Dorayaki is a combination of 2 Japanese words which are “dora,” meaning “gong,” because the sponge-like castella cake that surrounds the fillings is shaped like a gong, and “yaki,” which means “to fry.”
+Dorayaki is a combination of 2 Japanese words.
+“Dora,” means“gong,”.
+The sponge-like castella cake that surrounds the fillings has a gong shape.
+“Yaki,” means “to fry.”

-However, in one particular place in Japan – the western Kansai region – the people call dorayaki “mikasa,” which means “umbrella” as it does resemble that item sometimes, and it can have either a white bean paste or cream filling.
+However, in one particular place in Japan – the western Kansai region – the people call dorayaki “mikasa,” which means “umbrella” as it does resemble that item sometimes.
+It has either a white bean paste or cream filling.

 Traditionally, crepes are a well-known French dessert that has become a favorite local Japanese comfort food over time.